Emsley1d/3GT-ThreeGoodThings/readme.md

 - To allow users to sign up using different methods, email, Google etc.
 - To provide email confirmation of sign up and option to reset password by email.
-- Fully responsive for both desktop and mobile.
 - Weekly and monthly calendar views of completed days; each day could be coloured differently.
 A completed day with 3 things logged could be green; a day with 0 things logged could be red.
 - Social Media functionality; ability to have a 'feed' of other users; ability to follow other users and 'like' or support their posts in some way.
 - Privacy button; so a users certain days/activities can be removed from their public feed.
 Or their profile can be made completely private.